guacsec/guac-docs/known-and-unknown.md

   ```

   From the output, we know that there is a SLSA attestation associated with this
-  particular artifact and it's location.
+  particular artifact and its location.
 We also see from the output, that the
-  digest is associated with the windows arm64 version of the kubectl!
+  digest is associated with the Windows ARM64 version of the kubectl!

   **Note**: Currently, the package "purl" is guessed based on heuristics.
 This
   will improve as future versions of SLSA adopt